atifaziz/LinqPadless/README.md

 ## Limitations

-LINQPad Query files must be eitherC# Statements,Expression or Program.
+LINQPad Query files must be either C# Statements, Expression or Program.
 In the case of a C# Program query, a `Main` declared to be asynchronous is not awaited and therefore may not execute fully.

 Extension methods are not supported in C# scripts.